Blohm & Voss BV 155: Me 155A

 In order that all of that work on the Me 155 project not go entirely to waste, Messerschmitt adapted its design in November 1942 to match a Luftwaffe requirement for a fast single seat bomber.
 A single 1,000 kg (2,210 lb) SC1000 bomb was to be carried.
 All of the carrier equipment and most of the armament was removed from the aircraft.
 Additional fuel tanks were provided and an elongated, non-retractable tailwheel was added to provide ground clearance for the large bomb.
-The proposal was designated Me 155A.
+The proposal was designated Me 155A in late 1942.

 Me 155B

-By the end of 1942, the increasing number of USAAF bombing raids and intelligence coming in about the new American B-29 bomber led the Luftwaffe to envisage a pressing need for an effective high-altitude interceptor.
-Messerschmitt adapted the Me 155 design again to meet this requirement, merging the design with an in-house study originally designated Me 409, then later Bf 109ST; the new aircraft received the designation Me 155B.
+By the end of 1942, the increasing number of USAAF bombing raids and intelligence coming in about the new American B-29 bomber led the Luftwaffe to revive development of the Me 155B.
 The engine was to be the DB 628, which was basically a DB 605A with a two-stage mechanical supercharger with an induction cooler.
 A pressurized cabin was to be provided.
 It was estimated that a service ceiling of 14,097 m (46,250 ft) could be attained.

 A converted Bf 109G adapted to take the DB 628 engine flew in May 1942 and attained an altitude of 15,500 m (50,850 ft).
 However, the Technische Amt concluded that a DB 603A engine with an exhaust-driven turbosupercharger was more promising.
 The DB 603A provided 1,201 kW (1,610 hp) for takeoff and 1,081 kW (1,450 hp) at 15,000 m (49,210 ft).
 This engine change required that the fuselage be elongated in order to house the turbosupercharger aft of the pressure cabin.
 Exhaust gases were carried to the turbosupercharger via external ducts.
 Air was drawn in through via a ventral trough aft of the wing.
 Standard Bf 109G wings were to be fitted outboard of a new, long-span, untapered wing center section.
 Other parts were scavenged from existing Messerschmitt designs – the vertical tail was from the Me 209, and the horizontal tail and the undercarriage were taken from the Bf 109G.
+The resulting revision of the Me 155B was designated P.1091 by Messerschmitt.

 In August 1943, the RLM realised that Messerschmitt was over-committed and transferred the design work to Blohm & Voss.
 The design team there came to the conclusion that the existing Messerschmitt design had too many weaknesses and a complete redesign would be necessary.